smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

 - "free" means no applications currently hold the access to the requested resource.
 - "in use" means the requested resource currently can be controlled/held by an application.
 - "busy" means at least one RC RPC command is currently executing, and has not finished yet.
 - This proposal assumes the RC app want to obtain the access to a RC module and hold it.
-It is easy to extend the RPC to indicated the app does not want to lock the resouce, in that case the module status will change from free to busy when a SetInteriorVehicleData or OnButtonPress with a RC button is in processing, and back to free when the processing is done.
+It is easy to extend the RPC to indicate the app does not want to lock the resouce, in that case the module status will change from free to busy when a SetInteriorVehicleData or OnButtonPress with a RC button is in processing, and back to free when the processing is done.

 By default SDL-RC allows RC application to use remote control feature.
 However, the driver can disable the feature via HMI by sending OnRemoteControlSettings(allowed=false) message to SDL.